 Research has shown that cranberries provide protection against ulcers and other digestive problems.
-The natural compounds, called, proanthocyanidins in cranberries prevent H.pylori, the bacteria that causes ulcers, from sticking to the lining of the stomach. (x).
+The natural compounds, called proanthocyanidins, in cranberries prevent H. Pylori, the bacteria that causes ulcers, from sticking to the lining of the stomach (x).
 These properties lower the level of bacteria that cause stomach ulcers (x).
-Indeed, taking cranberry supplements can be effective limiting and preventing peptic ulcer disease and gastric cancer.
+Indeed, taking cranberry supplements can be effective for limiting and preventing peptic ulcer disease and gastric cancer.

 Cranberry Extract Side Effects

 The benefits of cranberry juice in relation to urinary tract health have been praised for generations.
 Moreover, it is a powerful supplement that supports digestive health and offers high levels of antioxidants, dietary fiber and vitamin C. More importantly, Cranberry extract powder contains a high concentration of the beneficial compounds of cranberries and has long been used to stave off UTIs.
 It is also a well-tolerated herbal supplement that provides a convenient way to get all the benefits cranberry juice has to offer without unnecessary sugars.
 Side effects may include diarrhea, upset stomach and an increased risk of kidney stones.